European Commission Scientific Advice Mechanism

 YAE nominated 6 experts for Food from the Oceans.
 Daniela Schmidt MYAE was selected as a member of the SAPEA working group.
 The evidence review report was published and handed over to the EC on 29th November 2017 in Brussels.
 Daniela participated in several outreach activities.

 A Scientific Perspective on Microplastics in Nature and Society

 YAE nominated 3 experts for A scientific perspective on microplastics in nature and society.
 Bartlomiej Kolodziejczyk MGYA was selected as a member of the SAPEA working group.
 The evidence review report was published and handed over to the GCSA on 11th January 2019.

 Transforming the Future of Ageing

 YAE nominated 11 experts for the project Transforming the Future of Ageing.
 Liat Ayalon, Bar Ilan University (Israel), and Alan J. Gow, Heriot-Watt University (UK) were selected for the SAPEA working group.
 The evidence review report was published on 27th June 2019.

 Report from @SAPEAnews on Transforming the Future of Ageing just released, the culmination of a huge effort over many months.
 Delighted to have contributed to cognitive health areas, and represent @YoungAcademySco.
 Work taking report to policy for healthy ageing begins now! https://t.co/7yQiz9ON4X

 — Alan J Gow (@AlanJohnGow) June 27, 2019

-YAE has also put forward members for the topics Toward an EU Sustainable Food System (5 YAE nominations) and Adaptation to Climate Change-Related Effects in Europe (4 YAE nominations).
+YAE has also put forward members for the topics Toward an EU Sustainable Food System (5 YAE nominations, none selected) and Adaptation to Climate Change-Related Effects in Europe (4 YAE nominations, none selected).